Let’s start with a few assumptions

 - Easier access to data: Systems integration and reporting can be easier in a bespoke system as the backend of the system is open and, assuming it has been designed correctly, intuitive to use.
 The data is not restricted through application interfaces as it would be with a product.

-- Product License Costs and Support Costs: To license and support an implemented product can be costly, depending upon the number of users and their needs.
-After calculating the costs of licenses and the support/maintenance payments, it may be cheaper to build your own system, particularly if you are paying for features and functions that are not required.
+- Product Licence Costs and Support Costs: To license and support an implemented product can be costly, depending upon the number of users and their needs.
+After calculating the costs of licences and the support/maintenance payments, it may be cheaper to build your own system, particularly if you are paying for features and functions that are not required.

 - Product Upgrade Cycles: Having a bespoke system means you are not relying on and are not tied into a vendor upgrade cycle where you are forced to upgrade or risk running an unsupported system.